haiku/website/content/guides/virtualizing/aws.md

 ### Deploying the AMI on the AWS platform <a name="part_deployment">

-After creating the AMI, it will appear in the `AMIs` section of the AWS Explorer.
+Your new AMI should now appear in the `AMIs` section of the AWS Explorer.
 We can now launch an instance of the AMI by clicking on the `My AMIs` tab and selecting your newly made Haiku AMI.

 If it hasn't appeared yet, then you may have to wait for a bit longer or click `Refresh`.